816dramaaddict/p8105_restroom_final/p8105_restroom_final.md

 #### The anticipated data sources and planned analyses / visualizations / coding challenges

-We will source our data from NYC Open Data on Public Restrooms and the NOAA dataset from our class resources.
+We will source our data from NYC Open Data on Public Restrooms and the train station dataset from our class resources.
 Planned analyses will include mapping operational restrooms by location using latitude and longitude, visualizing accessibility across NYC train stations, and comparing restrooms by accessibility and gender accommodations.
 A significant challenge may be aligning columns from the two datasets for accurate analysis.

 #### The planned timeline